 Many people facing a credit or debt crisis have outstanding balances on a number of different accounts.
 For example, a person may owe $10,000 on a major credit card, $2,500 on a department store charge card, and $3,000 on a student loan.

-A debt consolidation service negotiates with individual creditors and combines all of these outstanding balances into one new loan.
-The creditors receive direct payments, and the client repays the consolidation loan, including interest and fees.
+A debt consolidation service negotiates with individual creditors and combines all of these outstanding balances into one.
+The creditors receive direct payments, and the client repays the consolidation, including interest and fees.

 Many debt consolidation companies are considered nonprofit entities.
 However, some for-profit debt settlement businesses also exist.
 They will consolidate a client’s outstanding balances into one new loan, but they can legally add fees to the balance based on a percentage of the total debt involved.